Getting Started in Small Claims Court: Professional Representation and Proper Documents per Forms and Rules | Defend-it Legal Services

 Getting Started in Small Claims Court: Professional Representation and Proper Documents per Forms and RulesTo get a lawsuit started in Small Claims Court, the preparing and issuing of the document known as a Plaintiff's Claim is required.
 The Plaintiff's Claim document is a specific form, numbered and referred to as Form 7A, and is accessible online.
 The primary parts of the form are relatively easy involving simple fill in the blanks information.
 The more challenging aspect of starting a lawsuit is knowing what parts of the story to say and what parts of the story to avoid saying, or at least to avoid in the beginning.
 There are many rules regarding the manner of what should be provided.
 The rules of process for starting a legal case in the Small Claims Court can be found in Rule 7 of the Rules of the Small Claims Court.

-Although the Small Claims Court is, generally, thought of as a court with relatively informal processes that are simple enough for people to do without assistance from a lawyer or paralegal, there are many potential pitfalls as issues to think about.
-Issues to think about include, among other things:
+Although many people think of the Small Claims Court as relatively informal, and some legal issues are simple enough that laypeople can handle a case without needing assistance from a lawyer or paralegal, there are concerns to think about.
+Concerns to think carefully about include:

 • What if a counterclaim is brought against me?